Hairy Bikers Balmoral Chicken Recipe

 Frequently Asked Questions

-• What is haggis?
-Haggis is a traditional Scottish dish made from sheep’s pluck (heart, liver, and lungs), minced with onion, oatmeal, suet, and spices, all cooked inside an animal stomach or a synthetic casing.
-It has a rich, savory, and nutty flavor.
+What is haggis?
+Haggis is a traditional Scottish dish made from minced sheep offal, oatmeal, onion, and spices, cooked inside a casing.
+It has a rich, savoury, nutty flavour.

 Try More Recipes: